NAndOr-Labs-Studio/PYNQtorch/README.md

 ## Software Requirements

 - PYNQ v3.1.1
-- ENVs (if you want to build by youself)
+- ENVs (if you want to build by yourself)

 ## Getting Started